 Oil pulling has been a holistic remedy used in Indian folk cultures for hundreds of years.
 As a replacement for traditional mouthwash, the process is said to reduce harmful oral bacteria in the mouth.
 By swishing a tablespoon of oil, it reduces biofilm that clings to the teeth.

 It seems like a simple and safe solution to promote your oral health; however, your dentist will advise you to be cautious.

 There are several studies that show the benefits of this natural remedy for reducing oral bacteria.
 In fact, a 2008 study found that it can reduce the number of Streptococcus Mutans in plaque in just two weeks.
 While this can help to prevent gum disease, it is not a replacement for brushing and flossing.

-Despite what you may have heard, it does not treat disorders of the temporomandibular joint.
+Despite what you may have heard, it does not treat disorders of the temporomandibular joint, which are located on either side of the face to connect the jaw to the skull.
 The only way to treat a TMJ disorder is by resolving the underlying cause.
 While the oil may mask the pain, it will not treat the condition.

 Is Oil Pulling Safe?

 If you are considering using oil pulling as an alternative to mouthwash, it is best to proceed with caution.
 A Harvard Medical School study found that many of the oils used contain harmful levels of lead, mercury, or arsenic.
 If you choose to use oil pulling, it is important to only use an oil that is of the highest organic quality.